SoniaisMad/learning-cloud/README.md

 [Link](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/OPS/OPS01/OPS01-AWS300.md)

-What i learned : #in-progress
+What i learned : i already knew how to use terraform, i just struggled to declare all the right resources.

 What was difficult : I did not know where to start, what resource depend on what, so i did it first on the console, to see what i needed to create and then i tried to do it on Terraform.

+> here is my code : https://github.com/SoniaisMad/terraform-vpc-aws